Museum of Contemporary Art, Los Angeles: Director

+The current interim director is Ann Goldstein.
+The museum has had five directors in the 17 years between 2008 and 2025.

 In November 2021, Johanna Burton joined MOCA as the executive director, with Klaus Biesenbach shifting to the role of artistic director.
 Burton is formerly the director of the Wexner Center for the Arts in Columbus, Ohio.
 Prior to Johanna's arrival, Klaus Bisenbach departed MOCA to serve as director of the Neue Nationalgalerie in Berlin, Germany.

 In July 2018, MoMA PS1 curator Klaus Biesenbach, was named as the new director of MOCA, following the abrupt resignation of Philippe Vergne.
 Vergne, formerly the director of the Dia Art Foundation in New York, began his tenure as MOCA's director in January 2014, and ended it amid a series of controversies, including the firing of chief curator Helen Molesworth.

 Before Vergne, Maria Seferian served as interim director from September 2013 to March 2014, while the institution underwent the search for its next director.
 She has been counsel to the museum since 2008.
 The New York art dealer and curator Jeffrey Deitch served as director of MOCA from June 1, 2010, through September 1, 2013.
 On July 24, 2013, he told the board of his decision to leave.
 Deitch experienced a measure of controversy for his clash with Paul Schimmel, the museum's then-chief curator.
 The board's firing of Schimmel on June 28, 2012, was met with criticism from the community.

 Between 1999 and 2008, Jeremy Strick led the institution.
+He resigned amid significant financial and legal turmoil.
 Before that, Richard Koshalek served as director, deputy director and chief curator from 1980 to 1999.
 Pontus Hultén was founding director between 1980 and 1982.